 -

-Mashup Score: 3NYU surgeons say transplant of pig kidney to human marks advance - 8 month(s) ago
+Mashup Score: 3NYU surgeons say transplant of pig kidney to human marks advance - 2 year(s) ago

 A genetically altered pig kidney has functioned for 32 days in a man declared neurologically dead.
 His heart is still beating and he is breathing with the aid of a respirator.